 Ladies and gentleman if you weren’t convinced already that Portuguese Food is one of the most amazing things in the World here it comes:

 I truly think this is the best part of our cuisine and that it’s way underrated.
 Besides the French I don’t think anyone can compete with our deserts.
 There are hundreds of delicious, hearty desserts with 500 years old recipes which are to die for.
 They may not look like art works but they definitely taste amazing.

 A great part of our desserts’ recipes comes from monasteries and convents as they were created and made by nuns.
 Most of them have a looooot of egg yolks and the other common ingredients are: sugar (of course), almond, cinnamon and milk.

 It’s our most iconic sweet and it’s eaten on a weekly basis in Portugal.
 I was extremely surprised when I learned they are sold in Malaysia and Singapore in KFC (not the real thing if course! :p) This is an egg custard tart in puff pastry that is best served warm, fresh out of the oven and sprinkled with cinnamon.
 Simply to die for!

 Where to Eat: Lisbon, Pastéis de Belém

 And now let’s proceed to a showcase (I am almost crying just by looking at them!!) of the “must try”:

 North of Portugal: Arroz Doce & Leite Creme (sweet rice and kind of crème brûlèe)

 Center of Portugal: Pão de Ló, Ovos Moles and Pastéis de Tentugal

-These bombs when it comes to your health but they are to die for!
+These are bombs when it comes to your health but they are unbelievably good!
 The simple combination of eggs and sugar can make miracles.